russss/sarfetcher/README.md

 Run `sarfetcher import -d 30`.
 This will initialise the database and import the last 30 days of image metadata from the Sentinel hub into the PostGIS database.

 Now you need to insert one row into the `search_area` table, containing a multipolygon representing the area you want to download.
-(An example for the North Sea/English Channel is below.)
+An example for the North Sea/Englis Channel is below, but if you need to specify a custom area, it's probably easiest to add the `search_area` table to QGIS and create the polygon.

 Once this is complete, you can fetch the images which cover your search area: